 Over the years, Skagit County has developed a number of mechanisms to help preserve working farmlands.
 Our Skagit River valley is blessed with some of the most productive agricultural soil in the world, and our overarching goal is to ensure those prime soils are preserved for farming.

-In 1979, the County established, through zoning, a 40-acre minimum lot size for lands zoned Agricultural—Natural Resource Lands (Ag-NRL).
-This minimum size ensures that property is not divided into parcels that are too small to be productive.
-Combined with strong restrictions on non-ag uses on farmland, the zoning code has helped maintain almost 70,000 acres of Skagit farmland that supports an industry worth several-hundred-million dollars.
+Through a zoning modification in 1979, the County established a 40-acre minimum lot size for lands zoned Agricultural—Natural Resource Lands (Ag-NRL).
+This minimum lot size ensures that property is not divided into farmland parcels that are too small to be productive.
+Combined with strong restrictions on non-agriculture uses of farmland, this zoning code helps maintain almost 70,000 acres the roughly 89,000 acres of Skagit farmland that supports an annual industry worth several-hundred-million dollars.

 Easement Purchases and Incentives

-The County’s 1-Acre Seg provision (SCC 14.16.860), allows for the subdivision of a lot of record in Ag-NRL into a one-acre tract for an existing house when the property owner donates by a conservation easement for the remainder.
-Many thousands of acres have been protected through this incentive mechanism.
+The Skagit County Agricultural Land Preservation Code (SCC 14.16.860) zoning provision allows for the subdivision of a lot of record in Ag-NRL or RR-NRL into a one-acre tract for an existing house when the property owner donates by a conservation easement for the remainder.
+Many thousands of acres have been protected through this inventive mechanism.